pablo-meier/Pablog/frog-sources/posts/2018-01-10-blockchain.md

 #### They can reinforce existing power structures as much as they thwart them

-Many prospective systems are primarily available to those who have _access_, and that itself is usually gated.
-For example, it would be hard to participate in the 90's dot-com boom if you couldn't access computers.
+New systems and technologies require _access_, and _that_ is usually gated.
+For example, it would've been hard to participate in the 90's dot-com boom without computer access.

-Similarly, who were the first to get cell phones?
+Similarly, who were the first to get cell phones, and the increased productivity as a result?
 The Internet and Google Search?
 YouTube may have "freed" many content creators from the inefficiencies of TV, but you needed a camera and decent upload speed to be one of the early YouTubers.

-Unless you specifically design your Enabler Of Freedom around the folks who need it most, the ones who will usually benefit earliest and most strongly will be the ones who need it least.
+Unless you specifically design your Enabler Of Freedom around the folks who need it most, the ones who will usually benefit the most strongly will be the ones who need it least.

 #### Criminals